Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Main result

 Generalizing this example, one can observe that the weight assignments attempt to force the variables of high level to appear in the leading monomials of the corresponding equations, thus making the pairs involving these equations to be of higher formal degree.
 This will avoid selecting too many pairs at once and steer the computation towards first working with the variables and equations of small level only, thus taking advantage of the known $y$-values.
+We suspect this heuristic is particularly well-suited for ODEs in the form of Eq.~\ref{eq:ode} since the outputs are truly modeling ``known'' output values from real world applications.
+In particular, both globally identifiable and parameter estimation algorithms set the output functions equal to a number, and the heuristic for system solving would be to solve for unknown quantities that are ``close'' to the known quantities first; our weight assignments precisely measure this ``closeness''.

-We used \texttt{msolve}~\cite{msolve} to check whether using weights indeed reduces the maximal number of pairs selected at the same time and the number of zero reductions.
+We used \texttt{msolve}~\citep{msolve} to check whether using weights indeed reduces the maximal number of pairs selected at the same time and the number of zero reductions.
 Thanks to being open source, \texttt{msolve} allows us to extract all information of interest easily.
 The results are given in Table~\ref{tab:F4stats} and confirm our expectations.
 We also double-checked smaller examples using our own basic implementation of F4 in {\sc Maple}\footnote{available at \url{https://github.com/iliailmer/BasicF4Algorithm}}, and observed the same phenomena.